wartman/capsule/readme.md

 ### 0.6.0

 - `resolved` now requires an argument that points to the value being inspected, which feels much less magic.
+- Removed `build` in favor of `compile`, a macro that gives us a type-safe way to open the Container.

 ### 0.5.0
 - Removed `getMapping` in favor of `when`. `getMapping` was only ever used to `extend` mappings, and `when` provides a much safer and more event-like system to handle that.
 Right now it only has a `resolved` hook, but in the future there might be more added to it.